galderz/fibula/README.md

   and these field offsets need to be computed at runtime.
 * `org.openjdk.jmh.runner.InfraControl` is also registered for reflection so that all padded fields that would appear unused to the GraalVM native image points-to analysis are not dead-code eliminated.
+* The contents of all `BenchmarkList` metadata files found in user benchmark dependencies, as well as the metadata for the user benchmarks, are stored into a single `BenchmarkList` file.
+  Doing so at build time makes it easy to relocate a single file into the `benchmarks.jar` that the user run, and be able to locate benchmark metadata within dependencies (e.g. `jmh-samples`), as well as user code.

+### Entrypoint Duality

+Building and running a JMH benchmark with Fibula is powered by two Quarkus applications, which means there are 2 different application entry points: the entry point for the JVM-mode `fibula-bootstrap` (aka bootstrap) process, and the entry point for the `fibula-runner` (aka runner), which can be run in either native or JVM mode.
+Benchmarks written by end users of Fibula users need to rely on both Quarkus applications simultaneously:

+* On one hand, they need to depend on the runner process because bytecode needs to generated based on the JMH benchmarks(s) in the end-user project.
+  This bytecode then needs to be fed to the Quarkus build that creates the package that contains the runner plus the bytecode, and builds it as either a native or JVM application.
+* On the other hand, they need the bootstrap process (indirectly via the `fibula-benchmarks` process), to be able to kickstart the benchmark coordination process, and this will fire of either the native or JVM pre-built runner application.

+To signal the 2 application entrypoints, and allow selection of entrypoint depending on the use case, Fibula relies on Quarkus' `@QuarkusMain` annotation and customizes its name based on the use case (`bootstrap` or `runner`).
+Selecting the use case to run happens this way:

+* End user applications have a compile time dependency on `fibula-runner`, which defines the main class as the `runner`.
+* End use applications enable the `maven-dependency-plugin` to depend on the bootstrap, indirectly via the `fibula-benchmarks` process.
+  This causes the `fibula-benchmarks` uber jar to be copied to the `target` folder.
+  Additionally, `BenchmarkList` metadata generated for the user benchmarks are stored inside the uber jar so that JMH locates the metadata on startup.
+  The bootstrap module defines the main class as `bootstrap`.

 ## JMH Wishlist